East York, Playter-Jackman, Danforth Village, The Beach

 The Canada Revenue Agency (CRA)

-These reports are recognized by the courts and may are used in legal proceedings, family-law mediations, estate probate applications, corporate relocations, and partnership buyouts.
-The Canada Revenue Agency accepts the reports for tax matters such as Capital Gains.
+These reports are recognized by the courts and are used in legal proceedings, family-law mediations, estate probate applications, corporate relocations, and partnership buyouts.
+The Canada Revenue Agency accepts these reports for related tax matters such as Capital Gains.

-To schedule an appraisal, or if you have further questions, please contact...
+To schedule an appraisal, or if you have further questions about this service, please contact me.